wkoffel/outlearn-modules/README.md

 ## Create an Outlearn Account and Publish Your Path

 The best way for you to test out path creation on Outlearn is to see your changes in real time on outlearn.
 First, [create an Outlearn account using your GitHub account](https://demo.outlearn.com/auth/join).
 Click the button "Join With GitHub".
-You need to link Outlearn with GitHub so you can publish your content.
-GitHub will asks for your permission using a popup like the one below.
+You will need to link Outlearn with GitHub so you can publish your content.
+GitHub will ask for your permission using a popup like the one below.

 ![GitHub sign-in popup](https://raw.githubusercontent.com/outlearn-content/outlearn-modules/master/images/authorize.png)